Barry Cryer: Career

-Since 2018, his clip show Comedy Legends with Barry Cryer has been broadcast by Sky Arts, a programme paying tribute to a number of comedians such as Tommy Cooper, Frankie Howerd and Bob Hope with "comedy experts" Tony Hawks, Steve Punt and critic Stephen Armstrong giving their opinions on the stars.
+His clip show Comedy Legends with Barry Cryer, a programme paying tribute to a number of comedians such as Tommy Cooper, Frankie Howerd and Bob Hope with "comedy experts" Tony Hawks, Steve Punt and critic Stephen Armstrong giving their opinions on the stars, began airing on Sky Arts in 2018.

 In 2021 Cryer was honoured with a Lifetime Achievement Award by the British Music Hall Society.

 Personal life and death

-Cryer was married to Theresa Donovan, a singer and dancer known as Terry, in 1962.
-Interviewed by Country Life in 2021 Cryer said that his stand-up performing career had been interrupted in the early 1960s by eczema.
-He attributed his recovery to meeting his future wife: he fell for her immediately on catching sight of her standing beside a piano at a Piccadilly nightclub in 1960.
-He said "I was only in hospital once more after meeting her."
-They had four children, three sons and a daughter.
-They also had seven grandchildren and, at the time of Cryer's death, one great-grandchild.
+Cryer married Theresa Donovan, a singer and dancer known as Terry, in 1962.
+Interviewed by Country Life in 2021 Cryer attributed his success to his wife.
+In his early days as a stand-up comedian, he had been badly afflicted by eczema.
+After encountering Theresa in a nightclub in Piccadilly, his health improved; "I was only in hospital once more after meeting her."
+They had four children, seven grandchildren and, at the time of Cryer's death, one great-grandchild.

 Cryer was appointed Officer of the Order of the British Empire in the 2001 Birthday Honours for services to comedy drama.
 In July 2013 Leeds Metropolitan University made him an honorary Doctor of Arts.
 In July 2017 he received an honorary Doctorate of Letters from the University of Leeds.
 He was a member of the entertainment charity the Grand Order of Water Rats.
+In the 1980s he was a supporter of the Social Democratic Party.

+Cryer was often mistakenly identified as Jewish.

-Cryer died at Northwick Park Hospital in Harrow on 25 January 2022, at the age of 86.
-A memorial event was held at the The Moon and Sixpence pub in Hatch End, where Cryer was a regular customer, to raise funds for Macmillan Nurses and the Royal Variery Charity.
+Cryer died at Northwick Park Hospital in Harrow on 25 January 2022, aged 86.
+A memorial event was held at the Moon and Sixpence pub in Hatch End, where Cryer was a regular customer, to raise funds for Macmillan Nurses and the Royal Variety Charity.
 At the event, a memorial mural of Cryer was unveiled by his widow, containing photos of Cryer and some of his famous jokes.